 The Board appreciates that it is accountable to shareholders for the performance and activities of the Company and, to this end, is committed to providing effective communication.
 All regulatory news is promptly published through the London Stock Exchange’s Regulatory News Service (“RNS”) and on the Company’s website.
 Shareholders can also elect to receive news alerts and updates via the Company’s website; if you would like to subscribe to these alerts, please click here.

-The Group is also active on social media via Twitter and LinkedIn, regularly participates in interviews on investment channels such as Vox Markets and holds webinars via platforms such as Investor Meet Company, providing the opportunity for Q&A sessions.
+The Group is also active on social media via Twitter and LinkedIn, regularly participates in interviews on investment channels and holds webinars via platforms such as Investor Meet Company, providing the opportunity for Q&A sessions.

 The Board welcomes feedback from shareholders, who can contact the Company using the designated contact form on the website.
 When responding to shareholder enquiries, the Company is constrained by the requirements of the AIM Rules, and in particular the need to avoid making selective disclosure of material information.

-The Board maintains regular contact with the Company’s advisers, notably its Nominated Adviser (or “Nomad”), Cairn Financial Advisers LLP, and retained broker, ETX Capital.
+The Board maintains regular contact with the Company’s advisers, notably its Nominated Adviser (or “Nomad”), Cairn Financial Advisers LLP, and retained broker, SP Angel.
 This assists the Company in understanding the views of shareholders and the wider investment market.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success